diethardsteiner/diethardsteiner.github.io/_posts/2015-03-23-CDE-Global-CCC-Properties.md

 		, valuesFont: '10px Verdana, Geneva, sans-serif'
 	};

-	// Add/override CCC options
+	// Add/override  options
 	$.extend(cccOptions, myCccProperties);

 	// extension points
-	// are stored in CDE as array and not as an object like in CCC var extensionPoints = Dashboards.propertiesArrayToObject(cccOptions.extensionPoints);
+	// are stored in CDE as array and not as an object like in var extensionPoints = Dashboards.propertiesArrayToObject(cccOptions.extensionPoints);

 	var myCccExtensionPoints = {